PonderSlime/Custom-MPD-Client/README.md

-# Custom-MPD-Client
+# SMPD-TUI
-Custom MPD CLient coded in rust.
+Simple MPD TUI coded in rust.
 Currently only displays the queue, sine wave-based spectrum, and play/pause functionality.
 More to come soone (configuration, progress bars, and more!)

 ## Requirements